Ways to Give

 Cash Contributions can be given in a variety of ways: by check, credit card, or electronic funds transfer (EFT) from your bank account.
 You can give securely online today and set up a schedule for regular giving with a method and frequency that works for you.
 You may also send a check to ACSI, Attn: Education Foundation, 731 Chapel Hills Drive, Colorado Springs, CO 80920.

 Gifts of Appreciated Assets

 You can transfer appreciated stocks, bonds, or mutual fund shares you have owned (for a year or more) to ACSI.
 These assets are sold by ACSI, and the proceeds allocated to the designation of your choice.
 You receive the benefit of an immediate income tax deduction at fair market value for the securities on the date of transfer (no matter what you originally paid for them).
 You pay no capital gains tax on the transfer when the stock is sold.
 Giving appreciated stock can be more beneficial to you than giving cash.
 Simply download the ACSI Securities Transfer Form and take it to your broker or financial advisor.
-Email a completed copy to the Development Coordinator.
+Email a completed copy to the Executive Director.

 Matching Your Gift

 Matching Gift opportunities that are available through your employer can double, or even triple, your support.
 Check to see if your company offers this program, or contact your HR department.
 ACSI qualifies for matching gifts and supports your efforts to have your contributions matched.
 For more information, email the Executive Director.

 Gift Assets from Your IRA during Your Lifetime